 Office: School of Music, Room 204

-Mr. Averill has taught at the prestigious Indiana University School of Music, where he had the opportunity to work closely with the famed Met soprano Martina Arroyo, coaching over seventy roles for her opera classes.
+Dr. Averill has taught at the prestigious Indiana University School of Music, where he had the opportunity to work closely with the famed Met soprano Martina Arroyo, coaching over seventy roles for her opera classes.
 He also served on the faculty at Ohio University where he taught diction, song repertoire, and headed the collaborative piano program.
-He is currently the vocal coach at Texas Tech University, where his duties include coaching the opera program, coaching students in preparation for recitals, and teaching advanced courses in diction and song literature.